Sokrates1989/stateChecker-client/README.md

 ## Install and information

-This tool is meant to used from within another python based project.
+This tool is meant to be used from within another python based project.
 Therefore you should add add this tool as a submodule to your git project in the base git directory using

 ```console